howerj/dbcc/readme.md

 ## Bugs / To Do

+* Make definitions for message-ids and Data-Length-Codes so the user does not have to make them as either an enumeration or a define.
+* Make the bit-fields more useful
 * The floating point conversion routines assume your platform is using [IEEE-754][] floats.
 If it does not, then tough.
 * A lot of the DBC file format is not dealt with: